ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 Another tip that I can give here: try your best to line up interviews that you care about least first, and the ones that you care about most last.

 ## 3.3.
-The tech of tech interviews
+Tips on video or phone interviews

 * Get familiar with [Coderpad](https://coderpad.io/), play with the interface.
 * Python pro-tip: you can drop a debugging statement, it'll work just fine